Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ---

+### Pact of the Chalice

+You can conjure a Pact Chalice; a vessel for the creation of potions and poultices in your hand at the end of a Short or Long Rest.
+It takes the form of of a tiny object of your choice that is capable of holding liquids, and it grants you the following benefits:

+***Tools.*** It counts as both a Herbalism Kit and a Alchemist's Supplies, and it uses your Spellcasting modifier for ability checks made with it.

+***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.

+***Potion Creation.*** At the end of a Short or Long Rest, you can use the Pact Chalice to conjure a vial of the following: [Alchemist's Fire], [Acid], [Holy Water], [Potion of Healing], or [Potion of Climbing].
+The liquid retains its potency until the end of your next long rest, at which point it becomes inert and unusable.

+This timekeeping device disappears if you conjure another device with this feature or if you die.

+[Alchemist's Fire]: ../../../equipment/adventuring-gear/item.md#alchemists-fire

+[Acid]: ../../../equipment/adventuring-gear/item.md#acid

+[Holy Water]: ../../../equipment/adventuring-gear/item.md#holy-water

+[Potion of Healing]: ../../../equipment/consumeables/potion.md#potion-of-healing

+[Potion of Climbing]: ../../../equipment/consumeables/potion.md#potion-of-climbing

+---

+### Pact of the Hourglass

+You can conjure a Pact Hourglass; a mystical timekeeping device in your hand at the end of a Short or Long Rest.
+It takes the form of a timekeeping device of your choice, and it grants you the following benefits:

+***Initiative Bonus.*** So long you don't have the Surprised condition, you gain bonus to your Initiative rolls equal to your Spellcasting modifier (minimum of +1).

+***Rewind Time.*** When you make a D20 Test, you can choose to re-roll.
+You can use this feature after you roll, but before you know if you succeed.
+Once you use this feature to turn failure into success, you must finish a Short or Long Rest before you can use it again.

+***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.

+This timekeeping device disappears if you conjure another device with this feature or if you die.

+---

 ### Arcane Gunslinger

 **Prerequisite:** Pact of the Blade

 You can create a Pact Weapon that is a Short-Arm or Long-Arm.
 Firearms created from this invocations can't gain the benefit of any Augmentations.

 ---